Ashkan-Yaldaie/thesis/documents/Thesis.md

 The walkthrough test revealed issues about the voice control functionality of the project.
 It is estimated that on average one out of three commands must be repeated in order for the system to react.
 The issue does not cause any vulnerability to the security system since the voice control is just connected to the home automation part of the project.

 The other recommendation has affected the GUI and was related to the naming of the buttons so, instead of using numbers and letters for the buttons a more suitable naming is adopted.
-The test also uncovered that sometimes the RasPi does not recognise the USB webcam connected to it and further investigation led to solving the problem by changing the power adapter for the RasPi to a proper one which is capable of producing 5V 2000mA DC output current.
+The test also uncovered that sometimes the RasPi does not recognize the USB webcam connected to it and further investigation led to solving the problem by changing the power adapter for the RasPi to a proper one which is capable of producing 5V 2000mA DC output current.

 The final method used for testing the product was through the possible real-life situations, for example, what will happen if the residents leave the house but they have to come back immediately to get something they forgot.
 The test is conducted to examine the behavior of the Bluetooth controlling the security system.
 The current version of the Python script "start_bt.py" is the result of a successful test.